nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Term used | Meaning
 --------|------------------
 Pool | A group of employees carpooling together.
-Consists of one driver and at least one passenger Passenger | An employee carpooling with at least one driver TripDay | Day of intended carpooling trip
+Consists of one driver and at least one passenger.
+The pools generated for a specifc day and time are the same every week unless reorganised by the user.
+Passenger | An employee carpooling with at least one driver
+TripDay | Day of the intended carpooling trip.
-TripTime | Time of intended carpooling trip
+TripTime | Time of the intended carpooling trip.
 Tag | A miscellaneous piece of information about the pool, passenger, or driver that isn't captured by the other fields but is good to have
 Price | The amount of money a passenger is willing to pay for the carpooling trip.
-Alphanumeric | A combination of letters and numbers only Home Folder | The folder where the app's data will be stored
+Alphanumeric | A combination of letters and numbers only Home Folder | The folder where the app's data will be stored Command Line Interface (CLI) | An interface that relies primarily on text input and little to no point and click UI elements exist